Neuropathy ataxia retinitis pigmentosa syndrome

 - NARP syndrome

 ataxia).
 Affected individuals may also have vision loss caused by a condition called retinitis pigmentosa.
 Other features of NARP include learning disabilities, developmental delay, seizures, dementia, hearing loss, and cardiac conduction defects.
 Mutations in the MT-ATP6 gene cause NARP syndrome.
-This gene is located contained within mitochondrial DNA.
+This gene is located within mitochondrial DNA (mtDNA).
 Most individuals with NARP have a specific MT-ATP6 mutation in 70 percent to 90 percent of their mitochondria.
-NARP syndrome is inherited from the mother because only females pass mitochondrial DNA to their children.Neuropathy ataxia retinitis pigmentosa (NARP) syndrome mainly affects the nervous system.
+NARP syndrome is inherited from the mother (maternal inheritance) because only females pass mitochondrial DNA to their children.Neuropathy ataxia retinitis pigmentosa (NARP) syndrome is characterized by a variety of signs and symptoms that mainly affect the nervous system.
 Beginning in childhood or early adulthood, most people with NARP experience numbness, tingling, or pain in the arms and legs (sensory neuropathy); muscle weakness; and problems with balance and coordination (

 - Genetics Home Reference (GHR) contains information on Neuropathy ataxia retinitis pigmentosa syndrome.
 This website is maintained by the National Library of Medicine.